PrivateDevJackson/WebScraper/README.md

 pip install selenium
 ```

-And then to need to enter a registraion number at:
+And then you need to enter a registraion number at:

 ```
 def main():